Reprojections, resampling and rasterisation

 resolution change.

-If you recall from earlier, the rs.grid
+If you recall from earlier, the rs.raster

 has the WGS1984 geographic

-where the grid cell have a resolution of about 22m, albeit expressed in
+, where the grid cell has a resolution

-decimal degrees.
-The target raster is the elev.raster
+raster is the elev.raster

 which has the

-GDA94/ Geoscience Australia Lambert projection where the units are
+projection where the units are

 expressed in meters.
 The resolution of this raster is 100m.
 Therefore in